It can be difficult for parents to tell whether their teenagers are just "being teens" or if there is something more serious going on.

 More information and support

-The following organisations can provide support for both your teenager and yourself:
+There are also several organisations that provide emotional support and practical advice for both your teenager and yourself:

 - Family Lives is a charity specialising in families.
 You can call their confidential helpline on 0808 800 2222 (9am to 9pm Monday to Friday, 10am to 3pm Saturday to Sunday).
 You can also visit their forums